oguzbasaran/flutter_provider_consumer_selector_demo/README.md

 ## Features

-- Advanced utilization of the Provider package
+- Add a new user with a username from a TextField.
+- Toggle user activation status with a switch button.
+- Selectively rebuild widgets using Selector.
+- Use of ChangeNotifierProvider for state management.
-- Efficient state management using Consumer and Selector
+- Use of Consumer and Selector to listen and respond to changes.
-- Cross-platform compatibility: iOS, Android, Web, macOS, and Windows

 ## Getting Started